Tie Dye Instructions

 Direct Application Tie Dye Instructions:

-¨ Dyeing Surface: Disposable, absorbent work surface such as cardboard.
+- Dyeing Surface: Disposable, absorbent work surface such as recycled cardboard

-¨ Personal protection: rubber gloves to protect skin from fixer irritation and dye staining; eye protection; dust masks to prevent breathing powders.
-“Paint shirts” to protect clothing.
+- Personal protection: rubber gloves to protect skin from fixer irritation and dye staining; eye protection; dust mask.
+“Paint shirts” to protect clothing

 Step 1:Wash fabric